input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 | 0.9                    | 2 days 35 minutes            | 45.0s / 100s          | 90.0s / 200s          | 180.0s / 400s         | 270.0s / 600s         | 450.9s / 1000s         |
 | 1.0                    | 2 days 6 hours               | 50.0s / 100s          | 100.0s / 200s         | 200.0s / 400s         | 300.0s / 600s         | 501.0s / 1000s         |

-The higher the value of $R$, the less likely this worst-case scenario will occur, as the computation load is spread over more intervals.
+The higher the value of $R$, the less likely this worst-case scenario will occur, as the computation load is spread over longer intervals.
 However, when such a situation does happen, the **amount of work required to catch up increases**, potentially impacting **multiple consecutive blocks**.

 For example, at full $\Phi_{\text{power}}$ capacity, the delay can range from **50 to 500 seconds**, which corresponds to **2.5 to 25 blocks** on mainnet.